-Long Live Logos includes three brothers and their best friend.
-They've recorded songs with producer Brad Wood (Smashing Pumpkins, Liz Phair, Say Anything, mewithoutYou), and MTV2 aired an interview with them on its "On the Rise" segment.
+Long Live Logos was founded by three brothers and their best friend.
+They recorded songs with producer Brad Wood (Smashing Pumpkins, Liz Phair, Say Anything, mewithoutYou), and MTV2 aired an interview with them on its "On the Rise" segment.
 Described as Todd Rundgren-meets-the-Killers, one of their songs has been licensed for use on the soundtrack for the NBC-produced Freestyle Life based on the (Mountain) Dew Action Sports Tour.

 Along with Get Back Loretta, Long Live Logos was signed to the local Pacific Records label.
 Pacific Records founder Brian Witkin says something seemed "dubious" about four months ago.
 "Long Live Logos asked us what it would take to get out of their [Pacific Records] contract."